Think Locally, Act Globally.

 Dedicated time, training, and resources.

-Kaiser Permanente has the second largest patient database in the country, a rich resource providing ample opportunities for research on a broad range of topics.
-All residents and faculty will be supported to develop their own ideas and passions around advancing the field of Family Medicine and our healthcare system through original research, writing, program development, quality improvement projects, and policy advocacy.
+All residents and faculty are supported to develop their own ideas and passions around advancing the field of Family Medicine and our healthcare system.
+Projects include original research, writing, program development, quality improvement projects, and advocacy.
 All residents will have time and support to complete their two required scholarly activity projects within their three years of training.
-Highlights include:

-- Full time research project manager and availability of local data analysts to support research
+- Availability of local data analysts to support research

-- Tap Kaiser Permanente’s renowned Division of Research
+- Kaiser Permanente’s renowned Division of Research is available for programming and biostatistical support for resident projects

 - Training and funding available locally and regionally for scholarly activity